ThePlayerRolo/HexagonHatArchive/README.md

 # HexagonHatArchive
-An Archive Of Some Hexagon Hats, Faces, And Gear, Shirts, And Pants.
+An Archive Of Some CUSTOM Hexagon Hats, Faces, And Gear, Shirts, And Pants.
 Before It Shutdown.
 <br>
 Some hats have the rbxms, others only the meshes and textures.
 <br>